Learn to train your dog from some of the best instructors in the business.

 Though we were happy in our cozy little air-conditioned, one door, one-bathroom training studio for many years, our growing agility program, with students who now compete at the national level, dictated that we find a bigger place.
 Three commercial realtors and as many years later, we finally found a suitable building – still in Hopkins – with three doors, four bathrooms, and a dedicated training ring that was as big as the entire old studio.

 We expanded our training facility and added more class and activities!

 A couple of years after moving into our new Hopkins space, we expanded north to a spacious 7,100 sf temperature controlled facility in New Hope that’s ideal for all the things we like to do with our dogs.

-We also began hosting Canine Seminars by internationally known experts such Daisy Peel, Hannah Branigan, and Suzanne Clothier so we could learn more about agility, obedience, the human-animal bond; we created Micro Classes, which are hour-long lessons that focus on specific topics to help people with problem behaviors such as with jumping or barking or pulling on the leash; and we added a Reactive Dog class, where people can get help learning to deal with their “edgy” dogs.
+We also began hosting Canine Seminars by internationally known experts such Daisy Peel, Hannah Branigan, Loretta Mueller, and Suzanne Clothier so we could learn more about agility, obedience, the human-animal bond; we created Micro Classes, which are hour-long lessons that focus on specific topics to help people with problem behaviors such as with jumping or barking or pulling on the leash; and we added a Reactive Dog workshop, where people can get help learning to deal with their “edgy” dogs.